Ambient Air Testing and Monitoring

 AAC has participated in several large air pollution studies beginning with the Southern California Ozone Study (SCOS-97), moving on to the Southeast Lake Michigan Ozone Study and continuing to the present with the Los Angeles International Airport/City of Los Angeles study.
 We have managed several large field studies involving measurements of VOCs, Carbonyls, Ammonia, Nitric Acid, SVOCs including PAHs, PM2.5 and PM10 mass, speciated PM components including PAHS, OC/EC/TC, metals, hopanes and steranes, nitrate, sulfate, and other ions, etc. We can provide management and technical planning, sampling media and analysis, QAQC, and report writing for small to large field studies.

 AAC has been involved in ambient passive measurements of Formaldehyde, Ozone, SO2, NO2, and other pollutants using a variety of device types.

 Please see our Analytical Capabilities document for more details of what ambient air services we offer.

 We have a long history of Research and Development and are experts at developing new methods as well as improving existing ones to meet client's needs.
 We are often asked to expand the analyte list of existing methods and are experts at testing and validating additional analytes.
-We are also able to modify current methods by changing solution chemistries, solution volumes, or sampling protocols to meet specific client needs.
+We are also able to modify current methods based on our extensive chemistry knowledge and experience to meet specific client needs.
 We can perform method validation tests including spiking, stability, reproducibility, and gas phase recovery studies.